Best Hiking Hat: The Best for Outdoor Adventure

 Breathability & Ventilation

-Make sure your hiking hat is made with breathable fabric and has sizable air vents on the side.
-These will let warm air and sweat escape, and let fresh air circulate inside, thereby preventing overheating.
+Sun hats help keep your head cool on a hot day, but if they don’t breathe well, they may have the opposite effect.
+To avoid this, ensure your hiking hat is made with breathable fabric and has sizable air vents on the sides.
+These will allow warm air and sweat to escape, and let fresh air circulate inside, thereby preventing overheating.

 Man hiker looking over fjord panorama intext